- Australian Hostels

-Walk down the gravel path off Grampians Road and you’ll be welcomed by the laser-cut wooden sign welcoming you to Grampians Eco YHA, enveloping you in the Grampians mountains and hectares of national park right off the properties backyard.
+Walk down the gravel path off Grampians Road and you’ll be welcomed by a wooden sign welcoming you to Grampians Eco YHA, surrounded by the Grampians mountains and hectares of national park right off the properties backyard.
 Of course, it’s the people that make the place, and you’re always guaranteed the warmest of welcomes from Kelly or her husband Gary – who’s normally fossicking around the property, always working on a new project!

 “When we took over, the previous managers had run this place into the ground.
 It was messy, things were broken... it was pretty horrible.
 It took about 3 months to clean the place up.” said Kellie, “underneath all that mess was a beautiful hostel.”